koblu/boids/README.md

 2. Try to match other boids direction (Alignment)
 3. Try to stay with the flock (Cohesion)

-From these few rules, you get emergent phenomenon.
-Flock and fly in patterns
+From these few rules, you get emergent flocking phenomenon.

 ## Compilation